TristanWebber/tibicen-os/README.md

 # tibicen-os

-Multi-tasking monolithic OS kernel for low-cost RISC-V hardware.
+A multi-tasking monolithic OS kernel for low-cost RISC-V hardware.
 Created for educational purposes.
-Initial implementation uses a ESP32-C3 microcontroller.
+The initial implementation uses a ESP32-C3 microcontroller.

 ## Vision

-This project has been created primarily for purposes of personal development.
+This project has been created primarily for purposes of personal training.
 The kernel is intended to be run on real, low-cost hardware rather than a virtual machine.
 The following features will be implemented, in roughly this order:

 ### Short-term
-- Print to a host terminal
+- [x] Print to a host terminal
-- Multitasking
+- [x] Multitasking
-- Hardware interrupts
+- [ ] Hardware interrupts
-- Userspace and syscalls
+- [ ] Userspace and syscalls
-- Memory protection
+- [ ] Memory protection
-- Crontab-like scheduler for user tasks
+- [ ] Crontab-like scheduler for user tasks
-- IO drivers and userspace SDK
+- [ ] IO drivers and userspace SDK
-- Heap memory
+- [ ] Heap memory
-- Basic file system
+- [ ] Basic file system
-- Sharing data between threads
+- [ ] Sharing data between threads

 ### Mid-term
-- Extend to other hardware
+- [ ] Extend to other hardware
-- Multicore
+- [ ] Multicore
-- Paging
+- [ ] Paging
-- Virtual memory
+- [ ] Virtual memory

 ## Hardware